Capture the magic of peach season all-year long with this tutorial on how to freeze peaches.

 Freestone peaches on the other hand, also as the name suggests, has flesh that easily separates from the pit.
 These are the peaches where if you slice through the center you can then gently twist and the two halves will cleanly separate.

-It's unlikely your peach will be labelled, but a quick test of knowing which is which is to slice in half and twist.
+It's unlikely your peach will be labeled, but a quick test of knowing which is to slice in half and twist.
 If it easily comes out, it's a freestone.

 If it resists, don't force it!
-Clingstone peaches can be easily removed in segments, just in a different manner.
+Clingstone peaches can be easily removed in segments, just in a different manner (a step-by-step guide on this below).

 Clingstone peaches are more likely to be found earlier in peach season, with freestone peaches being common towards the end of the season.

-- Once frozen, transfer to long term air tight storage.
+Step 4: Once frozen, transfer to long-term airtight storage.

 Freezing them spaced apart on a sheet tray is important so they don't get stuck together.
-If you just toss them in a bag and throw them in a freezer, you'll have one big hunk of peaches.
+If you just toss them in a bag and throw them in a freezer you'll have one big hunk of strawberry.

 Store the peaches in an air tight container.
 Plastic bags or silicone bags are good.
 Try to remove as much air from them as possible.
 Obviously, if you have a vacuum sealer, that would be the best way to preserve them for longer.